Have you ever tried saving up for anything?

 Most financial advisers/offshore IFAs/Wealth Managers/brokers (delete as applicable) you find in the expat community will try to sell you a product.

 They recommend these because their remuneration is based on selling these funds and so their interests are never in line with those of the client.
-More on this another time.
+A lot of my other posts cover this subject, so go check them out when you’re finished here.

 These products will cost you an arm and a leg and they are more often than not completely inappropriate for expats in the long term.
 Don’t get me wrong – they can work okay if used exactly as intended, but I can tell you that problems always arise when your circumstances change (which invariably happens) and you want to stop or need the money early.